khomch/khomch/README.md

 - Hi there!
 Thank you for visiting my page.
 - I'm a Front-end software engineer with 9 years of experience in digital project management and 4 years of web development.
 - My stack: JS, TS, React, Redux, Node.js, Jest, Sass.
-I've also worked with MobX, Storybook, Handlebars, MongoDB, Cypress, Docker, PostgreSQL, CI/CD.
+I've also worked with MobX, Storybook, Loki, Handlebars, MongoDB, Cypress, Docker, PostgreSQL, CI/CD.
 - 📫 How to reach me: anton@khomchenko.com